 Administrative Claims are entitled, pursuant to Bankruptcy Code Section 507(a)(1), to receive payment before other Priority Claims and before payment of prepetition Unsecured Claims against the Debtor's Estate.
-The Debtor estimates that as of the Effective Date, Administrative Claims will consist of the Debtor's obligation to Cheryl C. Deshaies, Esq. in the estimated amount of \$14,000 and the amount of \$5,000 to the State of New Hampshire as the deductible for the environmental remediation on the Real Estate.
+The Debtor estimates that as of the Effective Date, Administrative Claims will consist of the Debtor's obligation to Cheryl C. Deshaies, Esq. in the estimated amount of \$18,000.
 The Administrative Claims are subject to approval of the Bankruptcy Court pursuant to the procedures set forth in Bankruptcy Code Sections 330 and 331.
-Debtor's counsel is holding funds in its IOLTA account sufficient to pay most of the attorney's fees.
-The Debtor has reserves in its checking account sufficient to pay to the the remainder owed to Debtor's counsel in a lump sum in December 2017, provided the fees are approved by the Court and to make payments over time (as agreed by NH DES) for the \$5,000 deductible.
+Debtor's counsel received approval of an interim fee application and was paid \$9,583 from a retainer that counsel was holding.
+Debtor has continued to pay \$1,000 monthly to replenish the retainer such that counsel will be holding approximately \$4,000 in its IOLTA account by the Effective Date of the Plan.
+That amount, along with the reserves that the Debtor has in its operating account will be sufficient to pay the remainder owed to Debtor's counsel in a lump sum on the Effective Date, provided the fees are approved by the Court.